vovkos/llvm-package-windows/README.rst

 Abstract
 --------

 LLVM is huge, and it's getting bigger with each and every release.
-Building it together with a project that depends on it (e.g., a programming language) during a CI build is **not an option** -- building *just LLVM* eats most (earlier LLVM releases), and all (recent LLVM releases) of the allotted CI build time.
+Building it together with a project that depends on it (e.g., a programming language) during a CI build stage is not a good option -- building LLVM alone takes hours!

 So why not use pre-built packages from the official `LLVM download page <http://releases.llvm.org>`__?
-Unfortunately, the official binaries cover just a *tiny fraction* of possible build configurations on Microsoft Windows.
-There are no Debug libraries, no builds for the static LIBCMT, and only a single toolchain per LLVM release.
+Unfortunately, the official Windows binaries only include the LLVM-C.dll, Clang, and *some* tools -- there are no LLVM headers, C++ libraries, and many essential LLVM tools such as ``lli``.

-The ``llvm-package-windows`` project builds all major versions of LLVM on **GitHub Actions** for the following, much more complete matrix:
+The ``llvm-package-windows`` project builds all major versions of the LLVM and Clang libraries on **GitHub Actions** for the following matrix:

-* Toolchain:
-	- Visual Studio 2017
-	- Visual Studio 2015 (LLVM 3.4.2 to 8.0.0)
-	- Visual Studio 2013 (LLVM 3.4.2 to 3.9.1)
-	- Visual Studio 2010 (LLVM 3.4.2 only)

 * Configuration:
 	- Debug